 Fitness and lifestyle brand Athleta knows the value of parents and children playing sports together.
-On April 25, the retailer joined forces with WeWork to bring a yoga and movement class to those families celebrating Take Our Sons and Daughters to Work Day at WeWork Chelsea HQ.
+On April 25, the retailer joined forces with WeWork to bring a yoga and movement class to those families celebrating Take Our Sons and Daughters to Work Day at WeWork Chelsea HQ in New York City.

 Beyond Athleta, a new crop of athletic programs is translating exercise into something parents and their children can—and should—do together.

 For some families, this is already second nature.
 Vadim Shoykhet’s parents started Physique Swim School in New Jersey in 1997 after his family immigrated to the U.S. from the former Soviet Union, where his mother and father were professional swim coaches.
 In 2004, Shoyket moved to New York to attend college, and he brought Physique Swim School to Manhattan with him.

 In the 15 years since, Shoyket has watched his younger students—many of whom he taught to swim himself—grow up, and has seen how the sport has affected their development into adulthood.

 “When children learn to swim, they’re doing themselves more favors than simply learning how to navigate through the water,” says Shoyket, a member at New York’s WeWork 25 Broadway.
 “Swimming skills can help a child develop the mental, emotional, and physical strength necessary to develop and grow into a healthy and successful adult.”

 According to Shoyket, a recent study in Australia and New Zealand showed that children who were engaged in swimming scored significantly better than the general population on cognitive language skills and mental development.
 And swimming, as with other physical activities, also helps improve coordination and balance, and develop muscle tone.